 About

-Q1.
 What is the Federal Indian Day Schools Settlement all about?

-In 2009, Garry McLean launched a class action lawsuit against Canada to seek compensation for the harms suffered by Indigenous students forced to attend Federal Indian Day Schools and Federal Day Schools across Canada.
+In 2009, Garry McLean launched a class action lawsuit against Canada to seek compensation for the harms suffered by Indigenous students forced to attend Federal Indian Day Schools and Federal Day Schools across Canada.On August 19, 2019, the Federal Court approved a nation-wide Class Action Settlement to compensate Claimants for harms suffered while attending federally established, operated, maintained, and controlled Day Schools.

-Q2.
 The term “Indian” is outdated, not inclusive, and even offensive.
 Why use it?

-Using this word was not an easy choice, because we recognize that it has negative connotations for many people.
+Using this word was not an easy choice because we recognize that it has negative connotations for many people.
 Federal “Indian Day Schools” were created under Canada’s “Indian Act,” which applied to First Nations Peoples.
 The schools, and their name, reflect the dark reality of Canada’s history with Indigenous peoples.
 This Settlement sheds important light on that history.

-Q3.
 What rights did I give up, if any, by agreeing to the Settlement?

 The Settlement was approved by the Federal Court on August 19, 2019.
 If you did not opt out of the class action, then you gave up your right to bring an individual lawsuit against the Federal government for harms experienced as a result of attending a Federal Indian Day School or a Federal Day School as listed here.
 In return, you were eligible for compensation for the most severe harm that you experienced while attending a Federal Indian Day School or a Federal Day School, subject to meeting the requirements outlined in the Claim Form.